Chiropractor Explains How to Avoid Uncomfortable Car Seats

 Memory Foam Seat Wedge Cushions (2/5) ☆☆☆★★

 There are situations in which memory foam is a good option, but not all of them.
-The response of memory foam cushions to pressure is different from other cushioning materials, which may make them less comfortable when you sit up straight or your body is not moulded as much around it.
+The response of memory foam cushions to pressure is different from other cushioning materials, which may make them less comfortable when you sit up straight or your body is not molded as much around it.

 For people with limited mobility, a responsive seat wedge will allow them to sit in both upright and seated positions more easily.
 Because memory foam is almost unresponsive, this type of cushion is not ideal for posture correction or lower back pain.
 Memory foams have a tendency to retain heat more readily during hotter seasons, which translates into a warmer feeling even when cooled down with air conditioning.
 Memory foam also contains harsh chemicals and fire retardants because it is a petrochemical.